Teradata/stacki-wiki/Creating-and-Using-Distributins.md

 This example will create a new distribution using RHEL 6.6 instead of CentOS 6.5.
 We'll then assign a machine to the new distribution.

+% List distributions.
+`# stack list distribution`

 % Create a new distribution
 `# stack create distribution name=test-dist`

-and list it:
+and list it to verify:

 `# stack list distribution`

-You'll see there are not pallets associated with the distribution, so we'll add the minimum pallets: stacki and an OS pallet.
+The "----"s indicate there are no pallets associated with the distribution, so add the minimum pallets: stacki and an OS pallet.
 Any applications pallets may be added too.

 % Add pallets to the distribution.